 Instructions

-- Cook the potatoes: Cook the potatoes in boiling water for 20-25 minutes until soft, drain and allow to cool, then cut them into thick slices.
+- Cook the potatoes: Cook the potatoes in boiling water for 20-25 minutes until soft, drain and allow to cool, then cut them into thick slices.4 potatoes

-- Cook the lamb mince: In a large skillet, heat 2 tablespoons of olive oil, then add the onion and cook until softened, add the minced lamb, and cook for 5-7 mins or until cooked through.
+- Cook the ground lamb: In a large skillet, heat 2 tablespoons of olive oil, then add the onion and cook until softened, add the minced lamb, and cook for 5-7 mins or until cooked through.3 tablespoon olive oil, 1 red onion, 500 g ground lamb

-- Now, add the garlic and mixed spices, salt and black pepper and stir in the passata.
-Bring to a simmer, and take off the heat.
+- Now, add the garlic and dried basil, salt and black pepper and stir in the passata.
+Bring to a simmer, and take off the heat.2 cloves garlic, 1 teaspoon dried basil, 1 teaspoon salt, ½ teaspoon ground black pepper, 500 g passata

 - Bake the eggplants: Heat oven to 220C.
-Brush the eggplants with the rest of the oil and arrange them on a baking sheet and bake in the oven for 10-15 minutes or until tender.
+Brush the eggplants with the rest of the oil and arrange them on a baking sheet and bake in the oven for 10-15 minutes or until tender.3 eggplants

 - Assemble the Moussaka: Grease a baking pan with oil, add a layer of potatoes, then eggplants, and then a layer of the lamb mixture.
 Repeat.

 - Scatter the cheese on top.
-Bake in the oven for 10-20 minutes or until the top is golden.
+Bake in the oven for 10-20 minutes or until the top is golden.1 cup cheddar cheese

 Notes